-CLE Requirements: The Florida Bar requires attorneys to complete 33 credits, including 5 credits of legal ethics, professionalism, bias elimination, substance abuse, or mental illness awareness, with at least 1 of the 5 hours in an approved professionalism program and 3 credits in approved technology courses, every three years.
+CLE Requirements: The Florida Bar requires attorneys to complete 33 credits, including 5 credits of legal ethics, professionalism, bias elimination, substance abuse, or mental illness awareness, with at least 1 of the 5 hours in an approved professionalism program, and 3 credits in approved technology courses, every three years.
 Compliance periods and deadlines are assigned upon admission.
 Consult the Florida Bar to determine your compliance period.
 No credits may be carried over to the next compliance period.
 For additional information, please see the FAQ page on the Florida Bar website.

-Effective March 5, 2019, 5 of the required 33 credit hours must be in approved legal ethics, professionalism, bias elimination, substance abuse, or mental illness awareness programs, with at least 1 of the 5 hours in an approved professionalism program.
+Effective March 5, 2019, 5 of the required 33 credit hours must be in approved legal ethics, professionalism, bias elimination, bias elimination, substance abuse, or mental illness awareness programs, with at least 1 of the 5 hours in an approved professionalism program.
 Compliance for the new rule will begin in the member’s next reporting cycle following the March 5, 2019 effective date.
 For further information, please see the new professionalism requirement amendment to rule 6-10.3(b) on the Florida Bar website.

 Learn about the Basic Skills Course Requirement (BSCR) for newly-admitted Florida attorneys.